 I finally found a coconut dairy free caramel recipe a few years ago.
 But it took forever and it was hit and miss.

 So imagine almost crying tears of joy when I found this recipe, that only needs one pot, only needs to be stirred, is so simple and is so dang good every time.
+The same joy I had when I saw my kids enjoy the taste of sweetness through the list of kids’ candies that I prepared.

 I took a huge bowl of these dairy free caramels to a New Year’s Eve party where no one has food allergies.
 I didn’t say anything about them being dairy free.
 People were devouring them and kept coming up saying how good they were.
 They were SHOCKED that they were dairy free.
 Utterly shocked.
 And you will be too!
 I can finally share them with my son, that is…if I can stop hogging them.
 Haha.